playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 };
 ```

 Knowing this, why aren't we using `useRef` in the previous button counter example?
 Well, the answer goes back to the "Side Effects" chapter once again.
-Back in said chapter, [we explained how `useRef` doesn't trigger `useEffect`s as one might otherwise expect](/posts/ffg-fundamentals-side-effects#useref-dont-trigger-useeffect).
+Back in the said chapter, [we explained how `useRef` doesn't trigger `useEffect`s as one might otherwise expect](/posts/ffg-fundamentals-side-effects#useref-dont-trigger-useeffect).

 Let's look at how using an element reference using `useRef` could cause havoc when binding an event via `addEventListener`.
 Here, we can see an example of what `useRef` might look like in our `CountButton` example: